hmslima/sambahsacompletegrammar/sambahsa.md

 ***The***** dog loves *****the***** woman – ***el* kwaun lieubht *iam* gwen {el kwAon liöbt yam gwen}

-The same applies to an article as a indirect object, it is in the dative
+The same applies to an article as an indirect object, it is in the dative
 case:

 ***The***** *****(female)***** manager sent *****the***** e-mail